va-rau-jo/Trender/README.md

 Shows monthly trends on Spotify when using monthly playlists

 # Development
-Assuming you have the Trender Server correctly set up, run:
+Assuming you have the Trender Server correctly set up, navigate to this folder and run:

-`npm install` and
-`npm start` to start running the server locally.
+`npm install` and `npm start` to run the client locally.

-By default, the server runs on localhost:3000, and redirects to localhost:8888 to retrieve the access token from the server.
+By default, the client runs on localhost:3000, and redirects to the server to retrieve an access token from Spotify (localhost:8888).